yannawr/kittygo/README.md

 ## Description

 Installing Go packages can be a hassle sometimes for those who just want to quickly install packages and get going.
-Kittygo is a Bash script that serves as a straightforward workaround for those who want a headache-free experience when installing Go tools.
+Kittygo is a Bash script that serves as a straightforward workaround.
 Simply install them and get to work.

 ## How It Works